 How often should I replace my Clorox air purifier filter?

-Typically, a Clorox air purifier filter lasts between 6-12 months.
-However, the lifespan depends on usage and air quality.
-Homes with pets, smokers, or high levels of dust may require more frequent replacements.
-Always check your purifier’s filter replacement indicator light.
+Typically, Clorox air purifier filters last between 6-12 months.
+However, the frequency depends on usage and air quality.
+If you have pets, allergies, or live in a polluted area, consider replacing it more often.
+Always heed the filter replacement indicator light on your device.

-How do I know which Clorox filter is right for my air purifier?
+How do I choose the right filter for my Clorox air purifier?

 Final Thoughts